 We lived in Japan for four years and that is where we started our homeschooling journey.
-I contacted the school liaison for where we live, asking for a list of homeschool options and how it all worked living in Japan.
+I contacted the school liaison for where we live, asking for a list of homeschool options and how it all worked living in Japan as a military family.
 The liaison sent me a list of homeschool programs and after some research, we found a match for our family, Calvert Education.
 I enrolled our daughter online into this program.
 Calvert Education would send us a complete curriculum in the mail.
-The start of the homeschooling adventure began.
+The start of our homeschooling adventure.

 One thing about the life of a homeschool kindergartener, you can take a vacation at anytime, not just during the summer month.
 We were able to plan a vacation around my husband’s work schedule.
 And when moving you can take a month off of school.
 Of course, that meant not having a Spring Break, but it is all worth it.